rawilk/profile-filament-plugin/docs/auth/multi-factor-authentication.md

     ]);
 ```

-## Webauthn Authentication
+## WebAuthn Authentication

-[Webauthn](https://webauthn.guide/) can be used as an alternative to App Authentication (TOTP) codes.
-Our implementation with the `WebauthnProvider` allows users to use either [Passkeys](https://www.webauthn.me/passkeys) or Hardware Security Keys such as a [YubiKey](https://www.yubico.com/).
+[WebAuthn](https://webauthn.guide/) can be used as an alternative to App Authentication (TOTP) codes.
+Our implementation with the `WebAuthnProvider` allows users to use either [Passkeys](https://www.webauthn.me/passkeys) or Hardware Security Keys such as a [YubiKey](https://www.yubico.com/).

 To get started with this provider, you'll need to make sure you run the migration to create the `webauthn_keys` table: